JJNod88/jjn-pp2-tbc/README.md

 # Value
 ### New User / Target Audience
-* Users looking for a competitive game of Rock, Paper, Scissors, Lizard Spock.
+* Users looking for a competitive game of Rock, Paper, Scissors, Lizard Spock
-* Who want to test themselves in a game that is more complex than the famous Rock, Paper, Scissors game.
+* Who want to test themselves in a game that is more complex than the famous Rock, Paper, Scissors game

 ### Return User
 * Users who have previously utilised the site to play the game